vcsjones/vcsjones.dev/_posts/2016-11-03-building-a-nas.md

 The next part was how much storage I need.
 Right now I have 9 Tb of storage.
 3 external drives coming in at 3 Gb each.
-This meant I wanted at least 9 Tb of storage, ideally more so I don't have to worry about it too much later.
+This meant I wanted at least 9 Tb of storage, ideally more so I don't have to worry about it too soon.
 I decided to aim for 12 Tb.

 Most importantly, I wanted a set up where a disk could fail and be able to